Dodge Journey Insurance Rates

 Rates are averaged for all Dodge Journey models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Below is a brief recap of the data that was raised in the charts and tables above.
+Below you'll find a recap of the data illustrated above.

-- Teenage drivers have the highest car insurance prices, possibly costing $419 a month if they have full coverage
+- Youthful drivers have the highest car insurance rates, with premiums being up to $410 each month if full coverage is included

 Rate Tables and Charts